sahmedhusain/gigabit/README.md

 </div>

 **Who Can Do What**
-Group creators and admins manage everything.
-Members have different permissions based on their role.
-You control who can post, create events, or send messages.
+Creators and admins control roles, permissions, and moderation.
+Members get scoped capabilities that match their role.

 <div align="center">
   <img src="screenshots/group-admin1.jpeg" alt="Group Admin Panel" />